dustinbroussard/trivia-sass-attack/README.md

 - shadcn-ui
 - Tailwind CSS

+## OpenRouter Setup

+- Create an account at https://openrouter.ai and generate an API key.
+- Copy `.env.example` to `.env` and set `VITE_OPENROUTER_API_KEY=<your_key>`.
+- Restart the dev server after changing envs.
+In the browser build, requests include `HTTP-Referer` and `X-Title` per OpenRouter guidance.
+- Never commit your real key. `.env` is ignored by Git.

+The app uses a minimal browser client in `src/lib/openrouter.ts`.
+It fails fast if no key is set.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/2a3035bf-d281-4472-8eca-5146b6c29289) and click on Share -> Publish.